-There are many names for Santa Claus, no matter which one, is known around the world for bringing toys for good girls and boys.
+There are many names for Santa Claus, no matter which one, he us known around the world for bringing toys for good girls and boys.
 Every culture and nearly every language have their own unique names for Santa Claus.
 Here we will cover just a few of the most popular names for Santa, and different traditions of Santa Claus around the world.

 The story of Saint Nicholas is generally believed to be the most common history for the Origin of Santa Claus, and he continues to use this name in many countries.
 Particularly during the religious celebration of Christmas with Catholic and Christian faiths.
 Depending on the culture, he may take on traits of Sinterklaas or more modern roles.

 Saint Nicholas Day is celebrated in many western countries, usually on December 6th.
 Traditions surrounding this important date include gift-giving and feasting.
 Children may leave shoes out on St. Nicholas eve to hopefully awaken to coins in them.
 Many families will attend Mass or worship service on this holy holiday.

 A variation, or adaptation from Saint Nicholas, used mainly in The Netherlands, but also in other parts of Europe such as Belgium, Luxembourg, and parts of France.
 Awash with his own traditions, such as his mischievous helpers known as ‘Zwarte Piet’ (Black Pete), he dresses as a bishop and rides a horse.
 His arrival is marked each year in Mid-November when he ceremoniously arrives (from his summer residence in Spain, legend tells) by steamboat.
 Where there is no river, he arrives by train.
 The Netherlands celebrates their own version of St. Nicholas Day on the 5th of December with a great feast.

 Sinterklaas is said to have a serious disposition, as opposed to the jolly, joyful Santa Claus we’re more familiar with.